Trajectory Range Visibility: Proof of Theorem

-\begin{remark}[Correctness of the Theorem~\ref{theorem:RestrictedTRSP}] The heart of this variant of Theorem~\ref{theorem:RestrictedTRSP} is finding the connecting vertices (see Definition~\ref{definition:ConnectingVertices}).
-Accordingly, it seems necessary to provide a separate proof for its correctness: Observe that only \underline{reflex vertices} cause block of visibility when we search for connecting vertices.
-Now suppose that there is a sub-trajectory in $\tau_q$, say $\tau^{'}_{q}$, that sees another sub-trajectory in $\tau_r$, say $\tau^{'}_{r}$.
-Assume that our algorithm \textit{does not} specify connecting points in such a way that $L(\overline{v^{1}_q v^{2}_q}, \overline{v^{1}_r, v^{2}_r})$ will cover $L(\tau^{'}_{q}, \tau^{'}_{r})$.
-Referring to \ref{nonSegmentRestricted}, recall that we start $G_s$ on the union of all trajectory vertices in $\tau_q$ and $\tau_r$, named $V_{q, r}$.
-W.l.o.g, suppose we start picking vertices from $\tau_q$.
-While we keep picking, we can rely on $G_s$ for \textit{conceptually} picking the vertices on a \textit{conceptual convex hull} (see subsection~\ref{subsec::Defs}) of the vertices in $V_{q, r}$ (for instance, see Figure~\ref{exampleNonSegTraj}).
-When we finally reach a vertex $\nu_q \in \tau_q$ from which $G_s$ picks a vertex $\nu_r \in \tau_r$, there can be two cases: First, if $\nu_r$ is visible for $\nu_q$, we still preserve the same property we relied on while picking vertices from $\tau_q$ (see Figure~\ref{exampleGS} - a).
-So, there cannot be vertices on the trajectories that can form $\tau^{'}_{q}$ and $\tau^{'}_{r}$.
-Second, if we continue $G_S$ from a reflex vertex on $\mathcal{P}$ (see Figure~\ref{exampleGS} - b) and pick a vertex on $\tau_r$, we can observe that there still cannot be vertices so that $\tau^{'}_{q}$ and $\tau^{'}_{r}$ exist.
-Because, while there is a reflex vertex that blocks the visibility of some vertices in $\tau_q$, there can only be $\tau^{'}_{q}$ and $\tau^{'}_{r}$ in the areas that are still visible.
-Also, when we pick a vertex from $\tau_r$, we choose the vertex on $\tau_q$ met before the reflex vertex as a connecting vertex.
-Therefore, there still cannot be trajectory vertices that might create $\tau^{'}_{q}$ and $\tau^{'}_{r}$.
+\textbf{Correctness.} The key part in $\RTRV$ is finding the connecting vertices.
+Accordingly, it seems necessary to provide a separate proof for its correctness: Observe that only \underline{reflex vertices} cause a block of visibility when searching for connecting vertices.
+Now suppose that there is a sub-trajectory in $\tau_q$, say $\tau^{*}_{q}$, that sees another sub-trajectory in $\tau_r$, say $\tau^{*}_{r}$.
+Assume that $\RTRV$ \textit{does not} specify connecting points in such a way that $L(\overline{v^{1}_q v^{2}_q}, \overline{v^{1}_r, v^{2}_r})$ will cover $L(\tau^{*}_{q}, \tau^{*}_{r})$.
+Referring to \ref{nonSegmentRestricted}, recall that $\RTRV$ starts $G_s$ on the union of all trajectory vertices in $\tau_q$ and $\tau_r$, named $V_{q, r}$.
+W.l.o.g, suppose the algorithm starts picking vertices from $\tau_q$.
+While $\RTRV$ keeps picking, it can rely on $G_s$ for picking the vertices as a \textit{convex chain} (as defined in Subsection~\ref{subsec::Defs}) of the vertices in $V_{q, r}$ (for instance, see Figure~\ref{exampleNonSegTraj}).
+When $\RTRV$ finally reaches a vertex $\nu_q \in \tau_q$ from which $G_s$ picks a vertex $\nu_r \in \tau_r$, there can be two cases: First, if $\nu_r$ is visible to $\nu_q$, $\RTRV$ still preserves the same property it relied on while picking vertices from $\tau_q$ (see Figure~\ref{exampleGS} - a).
+So, there cannot be vertices on the trajectories that can form $\tau^{*}_{q}$ and $\tau^{*}_{r}$.
+Second, if $\RTRV$ continues $G_s$ from a reflex vertex on $\mathcal{P}$ (see Figure~\ref{exampleGS} - b) and picks a vertex on $\tau_r$, it can be observed that there still cannot be vertices so that $\tau^{*}_{q}$ and $\tau^{*}_{r}$ exist.
+Because, while there is a reflex vertex that blocks the visibility of some vertices in $\tau_q$, there can only be $\tau^{*}_{q}$ and $\tau^{*}_{r}$ in the areas that are still visible.
+Also, when $\RTRV$ picks a vertex from $\tau_r$, it chooses the vertex on $\tau_q$ met before the reflex vertex as a connecting vertex.
+Therefore, there still cannot be trajectory vertices that might create $\tau^{*}_{q}$ and $\tau^{*}_{r}$.